Being Seasonally Savvy: Things To Learn & Do During Molting Season

 molts (head and body) and are done only by a few bird species.

 geographic region.
-American Goldfinches and Lesser Goldfinches (in the Central States) also perform a partial molt
+American Goldfinches and Lesser Goldfinches (in the Central USA) also perform a partial molt

 (head and body) in the Spring.